-Anthrocon has stated actions they may take, including restricting attendance from areas where the virus is rampant, requesting that ill people stay home and everyone refrain from hugging, providing hand sanitizer, and postponing or cancelling in the event of "advice" not to hold it by health authorities.
-On March 25, they rolled out an addendum to their refund policy - registration may now be donated or refunded (optionally, without transaction fees to help them cover the cost) or deferred to 2021.
-In the even of cancellation, attendees have two weeks to pick, or else be deferred.
+Anthrocon has stated actions they may take, including restricting attendance from areas where the virus is rampant, requesting that ill people stay home and everyone refrain from hugging, providing hand sanitizer, and postponing or cancelling in the event of "advice" from health authorities.
+On March 25, they rolled out an addendum to their refund policy - registration may be donated or refunded (optionally, without transaction fees to help AC cover the cost) or deferred to 2021.
+In the event of cancellation - and the venue's prior conference has been - attendees have two weeks to pick, or be deferred.

 Norway's Furway, scheduled for mid-July, is still on but there is "a definite possibility" of it being cancelled - a decision is to be made in early-to-mid May.

 Euforufence says it is "too early to speculate" while "the current system is highly dynamic"; as of March 13, they expect their August event to happen.
 However, they are fundraising for their charity, whose income has dried up due to the lockdown.

 Wild North is likewise still going ahead "as it is still six months away, and a lot can happen in that time".
 But Spanish convention Furrnion, traditionally held around October, will be deferring to 2021.